Indonesia volcano kills at least 11, fears over more eruptions

 JAKARTA Indonesia's Mount Sinabung volcano erupted and killed at least 11 people on the western island of Sumatra on Saturday, the first time it is known to have claimed any lives, a senior government official said.

-The volcano has become increasingly active in recent months, regularly spewing columns of ash several kilometres into the air.
+The volcano has become increasingly active in recent months, regularly spewing columns of ash several kilometers into the air.
 The government has evacuated tens of thousands of residents near the area.

 "Eleven people were killed because of the eruption this morning and the number could increase.
 No evacuations could be made at this stage because of the potential for more eruptions," Andi Arief, a presidential staff member, told Reuters.